palkan/isolator/README.md

 - `exception_class` – an exception class to raise in case of offense
 - `exception_message` – custom exception message (could be specified without a class)

-You can also add some callbacks to be run before and after transaction:
+You can also add some callbacks to be run before and after the transaction:

 ```ruby
 Isolator.before_isolate do